WHAT IS A MILESTONE?

 There are four basic categories for developmental milestones:

-Physical milestones: involve both large-motor skills and fine-motor skills.
+involve both large-motor skills and fine-motor skills.
 The large-motor skills are usually the first to develop and include sitting up, standing, crawling, and walking.
 Fine-motor skills involve precise movements such as grasping a spoon, holding a crayon, drawing shapes, and picking up small objects.

-Cognitive milestones: are centered on a child’s ability to think, learn, and solve problems.
+are centered on a child’s ability to think, learn, and solve problems.
 An infant learning how to respond to facial expressions and a preschooler learning the alphabet are both examples of cognitive milestones.

-Social and emotional milestones: are centered on children gaining a better understanding of their own emotions and the emotions of others.
+are centered on children gaining a better understanding of their own emotions and the emotions of others.
 These milestones also involve learning how to interact and play with other people.

-Communication milestones: involve both language (verbal and nonverbal communications).
+involve both language (verbal and nonverbal communications).

 A one-year-old learning how to say his first words and a five-year-old learning some of the basic rules of grammar are examples of important communication milestones.

-ALL KIDS DEVELOP AT DIFFERENT RATES
+ALL KIDS GO THROUGH STAGES OF DEVELOPMENT AT DIFFERENT RATES

 While most of these milestones typically take place during a certain window of time, there is one important caveat.
 Parents and caregivers must remember that each child is unique.